Who makes the best roulette wheels in the business? There are a few contenders for the top slot, but surely Canmegh is up there on the podium?

-And one of the things we can appreciate is the beauty of the modern day roulette wheel.
+One of the things we can appreciate is the beauty of the modern-day roulette wheel.
 Think about it- roulette wheels are marvels of engineering.
-The game owes it's entire existence to a guy called Blaise Pascal who was trying to invent a perpetual motion machine.
+The game owes its entire existence to that guy called Blaise Pascal who was trying to invent a machine that would spin and spin forever.

 Cammegh Roulette Wheels

 The Mercury 360 is the latest addition to Cammegh’s Mercury Series with in-rim sensors.
-It’s literally a roulette computer designed to minimise amy risk of fraudulent activity going on at the table.
+It’s a roulette computer designed to minimise any risk of fraudulent activity going on at the table.

-The wheel has four 4 in-rim sensors for instant winning number recognition.
-As soon as the ball pops into a pocket, this intelligent roulette wheel knows about it!
+This luxury roulette wheel has four 4 in-rim sensors for instant winning number recognition.
+As soon as the ball pops into a pocket, this intelligent machine knows about it!
 (That gets us thinking, by the way, what if people start hacking into this data?
 There have got to be some criminal minds working on this scam).

-This wheel is high tech in every way.
-It monitors the rotor status, the wheel level and ball characteristics throughout the session, protecting casino against biased roulette wheels.
-The casinos can then plug this in to Cammegh’s Wheel Manager Application, and all the data can be exported via a network cable (Ethernet) to a PC or network for analysis and diagnostics.
+This wheel is high-tech in every way.
+It monitors the rotor status, the wheel level and ball characteristics throughout the session, protecting the casino against biased roulette wheels.
+The casinos can then plug this into Cammegh’s Wheel Manager Application, and all the data can be exported via a network cable (Ethernet) to a PC or network for analysis and diagnostics.
 Ultra High Tech!

-In terms of classic design, we love the Connoisseur: it comes with a Garnite™ ball-track and looks the business.
-Garnite has been developed by Cammegh, again to protest casinos against wheel bias.
-It's properties are pretty stable if the temperature and humidity varies.
+In terms of classic design, we love the Connoisseur: it comes with a Garnite™ ball track and looks the business.
+Garnite has been developed by Cammegh, again to protect casinos against wheel bias.
+Its properties are pretty stable if the temperature and humidity vary.
 The Connoisseur comes in single or double zero roulette variants.

 The roulette ball is pushed out into the wheel by a puff of air, and it is met by random puffs of air from hidden air jets positioned in the ball track.
 All bad news for players looking to game the casino by looking out for wheel bias or dealer signature.
 Even players playing the best roulette strategy in the world for biased wheels are going to struggle to get an edge against the casinos if the wheels are this perfect.